 - At peak times in particular take steps to prevent stairways from becoming overcrowded and to ensure that people are not rushing up or down stairs.

 Finally, conduct regular church risk assessments to check for any hazards that may cause injuries on your stairways and steps.
-Also see the links below for articles related to this topic:

 Tags: health & safety, risk management